🛡️ DARK SOULS BUILD CALCULATOR

 What Every Stat Does — Complete Calculator Reference

-Vigor is your primary survivability stat.
+Vitality is your primary survivability stat.
 In the calculator, HP follows the Dark Souls 1 soft cap formula: gains are strongest between levels 1 and 30, moderate between 30 and 50, and diminishing above 50.
-For PvE, Vigor 30–40 covers most builds comfortably.
-For PvP, Vigor 50 is the standard investment that keeps you alive through one additional hit from most opponents.
+According to GameFAQs community research, the first soft cap for Vitality is at 30, and the second at 50.
+For PvE, Vitality 30–40 covers most builds comfortably.
+For PvP, Vitality 50 is the standard investment that keeps you alive through one additional hit from most opponents.

 📖 Attunement — Spell Slots